 Some drugs have special coverage rules that may:

 Drugs that are subject to these rules are clearly marked in the formulary.

 View the list of prescription drugs that currently have prior authorization or step therapy requirements and the rules that apply to each drug:

 For more information on how to fill your prescriptions, please review the Evidence of Coverage.

 Once coverage begins, you may request an exception to our coverage rules.
-Read more about our exceptions and appeals process now.
+Learn more about exceptions and appeals.

 If we make certain changes to our formulary for a drug you are taking, we will notify you at least 30 days before the change is made or give you a 30-day refill of the drug at a network pharmacy.

 Note: If the U.S. Food and Drug Administration finds that a drug on the formulary is unsafe, or if the drug's manufacturer removes the drug from the market under Medicare Part D regulations, we immediately remove the drug from our formulary and then notify you of the change.